dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 </resource>
 ```

+To take `KnownUser` as example:
- - With `permissions="prop-default"`, a logged-in user who is not member of the project has `V` rights on the image: Normal view.
+ - With `permissions="prop-default"`, a logged-in user who is not member of the project (`KnownUser`) has `V` rights
+   on the image: Normal view.
- - With `permissions="prop-restricted"`, a logged-in user who is not member of the project has `RV` rights on the image: Blurred image.
+ - With `permissions="prop-restricted"`, a logged-in user who is not member of the project (`KnownUser`) has `RV`
+   rights on the image: Blurred image.
- - With a blank `<bitstream>` tag, a logged-in user who is not member of the project has no rights on the image: No view possible.
+ - With a blank `<bitstream>` tag, a logged-in user who is not member of the project (`KnownUser`) has no rights on
+   the image: No view possible.
+Only users from `ProjectAdmin` upwards are able to look at the image.

 ## Describing resources with the &lt;resource&gt; element